UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/instruments/CHARIS.rst

     stellar_model_fluxes = stellar_model.flux[stellar_model.wave < 25000]

 We need to resample the stellar model at the CHARIS wavelength bins, this can be done using ``calibrate_star_spectrum`` in :py:mod:`klip.spectra_management`.

-Multiplying the contrast spectrum by the stellar model, we finally obtain the calibrated spectrum in flux density units.
+Finally, multiplying the contrast spectrum by the stellar model, we obtain the calibrated spectrum in flux density units.

 .. code-block:: python